amberwelby/ducky-dashboard/README.md

 * Customizable!
 Rather than hardcoding information into the dashboard, I'm working on ways to easily configure and customize the dashboard

 ## Setup
-This dashboard is designed for personal use and to run locally on your device.
+This dashboard is intended for personal use and to run locally on your device.
 From the commandline, navigate into the directory and run `npm run dev` :)

 ## Sources
 ### Weather
 Weather data comes from [OpenMeteo](https://open-meteo.com/en/docs), which is free to use non-commercially and does not require an API key.
+When entering lat/long information, keep in mind that the API is expecting decimal format. ie, North and East values are positive, while South and West values are negative.